 The Variants dialog

 Persephone organizes variants (such as SNPs or insertions/deletions) into samples, which usually correspond to columns in the original VCF file.
-You can filter all available samples (by name, qualifier value, and other properties); select samples of interest; preview their contents; and then display them alongside other tracks on a map in the form of a Variants track.
+You can filter all available samples (by name, qualifier value, and other properties); select samples of interest; preview their contents and perform real-time analysis; and then display them alongside other tracks on a map in the form of a Variants track.

 To select the samples you wish to display, open the Variants dialog by selecting Tools | Variants from the main toolbar: